Antenor100/kedh/README.md

 - The program can be terminated by pressing Ctrl+C
 - With `-t`, the program exits when ESC is pressed
 - After change in the keybinds file, restart the program to apply changes
+- If shortcut conflicts with Linux generals happen, please disable what was configured in the system, this probably goes on writing what is in Kedh

 &nbsp;
 ## Building